Joanne-Nguy/Joanne-Nguy.github.io/_posts/2025-03-21-bb-choco-chips.md

 ##### Chocolate Chips

-In this recipe I prefer extra-dark chocolate chips from [Guittard](https://www.guittard.com/our-chocolate/detail/extra-dark-chocolate-chips), but a great substitute from them are their [baking wafers](https://www.guittard.com/our-chocolate/detail/bake_bittersweet-chocolate-wafers) which allows for pools of chocolate throughout the cookie.
+In this recipe, I prefer extra-dark chocolate chips from [Guittard](https://www.guittard.com/our-chocolate/detail/extra-dark-chocolate-chips), but a great substitute are their [baking wafers](https://www.guittard.com/our-chocolate/detail/bake_bittersweet-chocolate-wafers) which allows for pools of chocolate throughout the cookie.
 Chopping them with a steak knife adds smaller shards of chocolate which polka dot the dough and really allows flavours to develop when chilling the dough in the fridge.
 The bitterness of the dark chocolate really balances the sweetness of the dough and toffee bits!

 Feel free to add more or less chocolate chips based on your preference.
 The current recipe aims for about 5 chocolate chips per cookie.
 Of course, the shape and number of chips will affect cookie spread!